TickleThePanda/carpe-dm/src/plans/unbound.md

 > Between the centre and each corner are 4 pillars.
 Each of these 4
 > pillars intertwine to build up to the vaulted ceiling.
 >
+> There is a large engraving on the ground in front of you.
+>
-> Collapsed one of the pillars is a slashed and bloodied body wearing
+> Collapsed at one of the pillars is a slashed and bloodied body wearing
 > robes.
 A backpack lies on the floor before the engraving, its contents
 > strewn.
->
-> There is a large engraving on the ground in front of the players.

 The backpack (and the area around the backpack) contains the following
 supplies: